ARM-software/abi-aa/pauthabielf64/pauthabielf64.rst

 assuming Armv8.3-a capabilities.
-If use of all of the PAuth instructions is permitted then more pointers can be protected at the expense of requiring Armv8.3-a and potential incompatibility with objects not using the PAUTH ABI.
+If use of all of the PAuth instructions is permitted then more pointers can be protected at the expense of requiring Armv8.3-a and potential incompatibility with objects not using the PAuth ABI.

 Design Goals
 ------------